Double-ended queue: Doubly linked list

 While a simple list may implement a deque, a doubly-linked list is more adequate for its symmetry to achieve a fast access to both ends of the list (head and tail, hence the name head-tail linked list).
-The obvious solution is to manage two references; alternatively the deque can be build as a circular list.
+The obvious solution is to manage two references; alternatively the deque can be built as a circular list.

 A doubly linked list whose nodes contain three fields: the link to the previous node, an element value, and the link to the next node.

 In a doubly-linked list implementation, and assuming no allocation/deallocation overhead, the time complexity of all deque operations is O(1).
 Additionally, insertion or deletion in the middle, given an iterator, can also be achieved in constant time; however, the time taken for random access by index is O(n).
-As well finding a specific element normally requires O(n) time.

-Generally linked data structures have poor locality of reference.
+Similarly, finding a specific element normally requires O(n) time.
+Linked data structures generally have poor locality of reference.